John Fortune places third in the men's hammer throw

 Born in El Paso, Texas, Blackburn earned his bachelor's degree in Education from the University of Houston.
 He was a member of the Dean's List, Conference USA Commissioner's Honor Roll and he received an endowed athletics scholarship.
 He received a master's in Sports Administration and teaches in the Health, Human Performance and Kinesiology Department at Houston.

 Blackburn married the former Geri Blankenship of Crosby, Texas in 2004.
-The couple has two children, son, Hudson, and daughter, Haven.
+The couple has two children, a son Hudson and a daughter Haven, with another on the way.